NDSGH/Python41_Homework/README.md

-To check it you should open hw_10_10_2024 and follow instruction inside
+To check it you should start apache24 and open pdd.py in browser